nrfconnect/sdk-nrf/doc/nrf/app_memory.rst

 For reference, you can find minimal footprint configurations of the :ref:`peripheral_lbs` sample in :file:`nrf/samples/bluetooth/peripheral_lbs/minimal.conf` and the :ref:`peripheral_uart` sample in :file:`nrf/samples/bluetooth/peripheral_uart/minimal.conf`.

 Thread
 ******

+The current Thread memory requirements are listed on the :ref:`thread_ot_memory` page.

-Complete the following actions to optimize the Thread part of your application:
+Besides applying `General recommendations`_, you can also complete the following actions to optimize the :ref:`Thread <ug_thread>` part of your application:

-* Disable features that your application does not use.
+* Disable Thread features that your application does not use.
-  For example, disable the following features:

-  * Asserts
-  * Logging
-  * Network shell and OpenThread CLI shell support (see :ref:`ug_thread_configuring_additional`)
+  For example, disable network shell and OpenThread CLI shell support (see :ref:`ug_thread_configuring_additional`)
 * :ref:`Configure the OpenThread stack. <ug_thread_configuring_basic_building>`
 * :ref:`Select the appropriate OpenThread device type. <thread_ug_device_type>`
 * Reduce the stack sizes of the Thread internal threads where possible.